 We all do it, and if you don’t then something’s wrong with you.
 With Facebook, Twitter, and every other website in the world, it’s hard not to be enticed into the terrible realm of procrastination.
 But don’t worry, because I’m here to tell you that not all procrastination is bad.
 In fact, certain forms of procrastination are probably at least one million times more useful than your degree.
 So here’s my expert guide to procrastinating, telling you when it’s okay to forget about your dissertation and exam prep for just a little while.

 Watching just any film could be considered a waste of your time.
-You’re not going to write your essay sitting in front of that movie you’ve seen at least seven times.
+You’re not going to write your essay sitting in front of that superhero movie you’ve seen at least seven times.
 Foreign films, on the other hand, are a different matter.
 Why?
-Because unless you’re gifted with the capacity to speak more than one language, you don’t just watch them: you have to read them.
+Because unless you’re gifted with the capacity to speak more than one language, you don’t just watch them: you have to read the subtitles as well.
 How can reading be a waste of time?
-I’m sure if you told Shakespeare or Hemingway or the writer of Kim Kardashian’s autobiography that reading was a waste of time they’d throw a total bitch fit.
+I’m sure if you told Shakespeare or Hemingway that reading was a waste of time they’d tell you to back off.
 Reading, coupled with the fact that anything foreign is cultured (duh), makes watching foreign films a totally legitimate form of procrastination.

 We are told daily to eat a balanced diet: don’t forget to have your three meals a day; ready meals are bad; cook your food from scratch.
 Well, if the government is telling me to eat proper meals that I’ve prepared myself, who am I to argue?
 An intricately planned and painstakingly long dish it is.
 Everybody loves a good cook, and a rushed meal is a bad meal.
 Take your time.
 You need fuel, after all, to be able to work productively.